TDoust/M2_12VIO/examples/M2_IO/README.md

 *  Change_Frequency_12VIO(IO_Pin, Frequency)
-change the frequency of an already running PWM pin that has been set via the Setpin_12VIO(1, ON, SOURCE, PWM_PIN, 100, 50) function. this function will adjust the existing duty to maintain the current duty that had been set via the Setpin_12VIO(1, ON, SOURCE, PWM_PIN, 100, 50) function
+change the frequency of an already running PWM pin that has been set via the Setpin_12VIO(1, ON, SOURCE, PWM_PIN, 100, 50) function. this function will automatically adjust the existing duty to maintain the current duty that had been set via the function Setpin_12VIO(1, ON, SOURCE, PWM_PIN, 100, 50)

 *  Change_Duty_12VIO(IO_Pin, Duty)
 change the Duty of an already running PWM pin that has been set via the Setpin_12VIO(1, ON, SOURCE, PWM_PIN, 100, 50) function